Leonotis nepetifolia - Mint family

 When roots have circled around the bottom of the container, they are ready to be moved into the ground or to a larger container.

 Feeding/Watering: Lion's Tail has relatively low fertilizer and watering needs.
-You can feed once a month with ordinary, complete fertilizer, following the dosage on the package.
+You can feed every 2 months with ordinary, complete fertilizer, following the dosage on the package.
 If many of the older leaves turn yellow, it probably means they need some more fertilizer (nitrogen), or that they aren't getting enough water.

 Pruning: Lion's Tail has a strong upward growing habit.
 It can be pruned when young for a wider "candelabra" shape.
 Once a flowering branch is "spent", it can be removed to encourage new side branches to sprout from below it.

 Harvesting seeds: When the flower heads start turning brown at the top, the seeds in the brown area are ready for harvesting.
 You'll get more seeds if you wait until the flower heads have turned at least 1/3 brown before cutting.
 To collect the seeds, just shake the flowers upside down over a white sheet.

 Insects to watch for: spider mites (tiny "dots" under the leaves), whiteflies, scale, ants.

 Protect from frost.
 Grow as an annual in cooler zones, or prune back and grow indoors over the winter.

 Lion's Tail may lose vigor after 2-4 years.
 If this happens, simply start fresh from seed.